stonehippo/moshup/README.md

   --help           Show this message and exit.
 ```

-Note: having hostnames configured in ~/.ssh/config is a nice way to have alias hostnames and usernames.
+Note: having hostnames configured in ~/.ssh/config is a nice way to have aliases for hostnames and usernames.